dimacurrentai/packt-2024-cppbook/chapter02.md

 * Understand what we understand as Data-Oriented Programming for the purposes of this book.
 * Know -- and, hopefully, appreciate! -- the duality of the term Object-Oriented Programming.
 * Embrace that a couple other other programming paradigms are alive and well, and come in handy at times.
-* Become familiar with C++ constructs that make the code Data-Oriented, and understand why these C++-specific constructs are useful.
+* And get a glimpse into what makes C++ so well suited to exercise data-oriented programming in.

 In the next chapter we dive deep into the history of programming itself.
 But let's do a high-level overview first.

-## The Disciplines
+## The Academic Approach
-\\ The above heading is a bit unclear - the disciplines of what?
-Let's clarify this so that readers don't get confused.

-For many people programming has started, and remains, most of all, a marvelous discipline of pragmatic science that is well worth exploring.
+For many people programming has started, and remains, most of all, a marvelous craft of pragmatic science that is well worth exploring.
 Personally, as a kid I found myself fascinated by the idea that a piece of hardware is capable of solving, in seconds, most problems that humanity has ever faced in our entire history.
 All it takes is to formulate the problem in an unambiguous language, the language that the machine understands: the Programming Language.

 Formulating problems in a well-formalized way is itself a great challenge, as intellectually rewarding for many early-days programmers as solving the most elegant puzzles.
 Furthermore, mastering this art and craft of communicating with the computer in a way it understands opened doors to a lucrative career in the field we all know today as Software Engineering.